trackmania-rl/tmrl/readme/tuto_library.md

             # history of policies can be stored here
             model_history=cfg.MODEL_HISTORY,  # new policies are saved % model_history (0: not saved)
-            standalone=False,  # if True, the worker will not try to connect to a server ):
+            standalone=False,  # if True, the worker will not try to connect to a server verbose=True,  # if True, the worker will log messages to the console ):
         # (...)
 ```